alloy-lab/overland/README.md

 Think of it as polite defaults with clear exits:

 - 🚀 React Router v7 for the frontend.
 Fast, modern, battle-tested SSR.
-- 🗄 Payload CMS with Postgres.
+- 🗄 Payload CMS v3 with PostgreSQL.
 One source of truth for data and content.
-- 📄 Simple Pages collection for static content management.
+- 📄 Pages collection for static content management with rich text and SEO.
-- 🎨 Tailwind CSS v4 styling without forcing a component religion.
+- 🎨 Tailwind CSS v4 styling with shared UI components.
 - 🧪 TypeScript, ESLint, Prettier, Vitest, Playwright.
-The boring essentials that save your future self.
+Comprehensive testing and code quality.
 - 🐳 Dockerized and ready to deploy.
-Works out of the box with Coolify, with docs for Fly.
+Works out of the box with Coolify.
+- 🔧 Automated type generation and API clients from CMS collections.

 And for the ambitious: